 JOSEPH L. EICHLER (1900-1974)

 There are a lot of houses called "Eichlers" by realtors.
 Eichler officially only built houses in California and New York.
 Anything else is a copy; perhaps great workmanship, but still not the real thing.
-Therefore, any houses listed below outside of California and Chestnut Ridge NY (and new ones developed by Monique Lombardelli) cannot be considered true Eichlers.
+Therefore, any 20th century houses listed below outside of California and Chestnut Ridge NY cannot be considered true Eichlers.

 The Bronx-born New York City native moved to the West Coast in 1940, where he worked as an executive in his family’s wholesale dairy business.
 In his mid-40s, he found himself in need of a new vocation when the dairy firm closed.

 He rented Frank Lloyd Wright's Bazett House.
 Inspired, he became a residential real estate developer known for building homes in the Modernist style.
 Between 1950 and 1974, he built over 11,000 homes in California (and three in Chestnut Ridge NY) which became known as "Eichlers" when he became one of the nation's most influential builders.

 Unlike many developers, Joseph Eichler was a social visionary and commissioned designs primarily for middle-class Americans.
 One of his goals was building inclusive and diverse planned communities, ideally featuring integrated parks and community centers.
 He established a non-discrimination policy and offered homes for sale to anyone of any religion or race.
 In 1958, he resigned from the National Association of Home Builders when they refused to support a non-discrimination policy.